iamandyagbaraku/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8. a function that prints a square, using #
 9. a program that prints the numbers from 1 to 100, "Fizz" for multiples of three, "Buzz" for multiples of five, and "FizzBuzz" for numbers which are multiples of both three and five
 10. a function that prints a triangle with # based on size argument
+11. a program that finds and prints the largest prime factor of the number 612852475143
+12. a function that prints an integer

 ## Authors